 Exploring Oregon Coast and return to Portland

 This is the penultimate day of our Oregon Road Trip Itinerary.
 We suggest you focus on the rest of the Oregon coast.
 You can stay in Cannon Beach and relax on the beach.
-Except Cannon Beach is worth visiting Ecola State Park and take Clatsop Loop Trail to see Tillamook Rock Lighthouse.
+Except Cannon Beach is worth visiting Ecola State Park and taking Clatsop Loop Trail to see Tillamook Rock Lighthouse.

 Or you can continue to go north.
 You can drive to Lewis and Clark National Historical Park and Astoria (it’s about 40 minutes from Cannon Beach).
 If you decide to go through Astoria visit Astoria Pier and Marina, Cathedral Tree Trail, and Astoria-Megler Bridge.
 Moreover, you can check Goonies film locations.
 And then from Astoria drive via US-30 E and I-5 S return to Portland.
 It’s 105 miles and 2 hours of driving.